yugpreet-singh/Pacepilot/README.md

 ### 4. Set up databases

-- Ensure MongoDB is running and accessible
+- **MongoDB**: Install and start MongoDB or configure cloud instance
-- Ensure PostgreSQL is running with the required database
+- **PostgreSQL**: Configure connection to your PostgreSQL database
-- The application expects a `tag_master` table structure
+- The application expects a `tag_master` table structure in PostgreSQL

 ### 5. Start the application